Xinyi_Zhou.JPG

 </aside>

 My research has been published in journals like CSUR (impact factor: 28) and conferences including WWW, CHI, KDD, CIKM, WSDM, and ICWSM, with 5000+ citations.
-It has been featured in the ACM Showcase and media outlets such as Psychology Today.
-As a (Co-)PI, I have received funding from the UW Allen School, Population Health Initiative, Garvey Institute for Brain Health Solutions, and Center for an Informed Public.
-I also regularly serve on program committees for conferences such as KDD, AAAI, SIGIR, WSDM, and CIKM, and review for journals including TPAMI, TKDE, TOIS, TIFS, and TMM.
+It was featured in the ACM Showcase and media outlets such as Psychology Today.
+As a (Co-)PI, I received funding from the UW Allen School, Population Health Initiative, Garvey Institute for Brain Health Solutions, and Center for an Informed Public.
+I am a co-chair for the WSDM 2026 Doctoral Consortium, serve on program committees for conferences such as KDD, WWW, AAAI, and SIGIR, and review for journals including TPAMI, TKDE, TOIS, TIFS, and TMM.

 News